koenjdejong/Forms/README.md

 ### TODO
 - [ ] Create spamfilter
-- [ ] Send message to user when form is submitted
-    - [ ] Create a way to send emails
-    - [ ] Create a way to send SMS
 - [ ] Create logging mechanism to files
-- [x] Finish documentation
 - [ ] Get IP from request and log, as well as other stuff
 - [ ] Create static data for each request, such as IP, useragent, date and time etc
 - [ ] Maybe have something every request needs to have, name, title and email and message or something